jpmonettas/magic-sheet/README.md

 Make all those Clojure[Script] repeating repl commands one keystroke away.

-Connect to any nrepl server (lein repl, fighwheel nrepl, etc), define some commands and run them with a keystroke.
+Connect to any nrepl server (lein repl, boot repl, fighwheel nrepl, etc), define some commands and run them with a keystroke.

 Lots of times when developing or dev testing Clojure[Script] applications I find myself at the repl firing a bunch of commands only with the purpose of checking or changing the state of the app.
 For example : querying some db tables, checking the state of the cache,